Unchained, Part 5: How to Stop A Pornography Addiction

 "How long until I feel normal again?"

-The answer?
-It depends.
-But here’s the general timeline of recovery and what to expect.
+It depends, but here’s the general timeline of recovery and what to expect.

 Why is porn addicting?
 It follows a similar pattern as substance abuse.